 Looking forward to visiting Delaware?
 While it’s exciting to return, please take the time to plan for these changes before your trip by following these tips and prepare for what to expect by keeping the below items in mind when visiting Delaware in 2020.

-Handwashing – Keeping your hands clean and germ-free is more important than ever so be prepared to wash regularly and bring hand sanitizer for a more convenient option.
+Hand washing: Keeping your hands clean and germ-free is more important than ever so be prepared to wash regularly and bring hand sanitizer for a more convenient option.

+Most of all, enjoy your visit!
+Things may be a bit different this year, but there’s still plenty of fun to be had.
 While we look forward to having you visit, please remember to travel in small groups (your family unit) and please stay home if you’re feeling sick.